neonevm/neon-evm.docs/docs/developing/dev_environment/faucet_and_test_suite_services.md

 *This **optional** step-by-step guide describes how to set up faucet and full test suite services.
 It assumes that a proxy and a connection to a Solana cluster have already been established, either locally or remotely.*

 ## Faucet Service
-The Faucet service provides liquidity in 'NEON' to all the accounts that are mentioned in the incoming requests.
+The Faucet service provides liquidity to all the accounts that are mentioned in the incoming requests.

 #### docker-compose.yml